-Scheme pipeline determinations, scheme pipeline revocation determinations, greenfields incentive determinations and greenfields price protection determinations (regulatory determinations), including-

-- (a) the content of applications for regulatory determinations; and - (b) procedures for dealing with applications for regulatory determinations; and - (c) information that must be provided by a service provider and the consequences of failing to provide that information; and - (d) procedures for making regulatory determinations; and - (e) the content of regulatory determinations and decisions not to make regulatory determinations; and - (f) publication of regulatory determinations and decisions not to make regulatory determinations. - Scheme pipeline elections, including- - (a) the circumstances in which scheme pipeline elections may be made; and - (b) the content of scheme pipeline elections.

-The classification or reclassification of pipelines, including-

-- (a) the content of applications for classification and reclassification of pipelines; and - (b) procedures for dealing with applications for classification and reclassification of pipelines; and - (c) procedures for making classification decisions and reclassification decisions; and - (d) the content of classification decisions, reclassification decisions and decisions not to make a reclassification decision; and - (e) publication of classification decisions, reclassification decisions and decisions not to make a reclassification decision.
+1 Scheme pipeline determinations, scheme pipeline revocation determinations, greenfields incentive determinations and greenfields price protection determinations (regulatory determinations), includingthe content of applications for regulatory determinations; and (a) procedures for dealing with applications for regulatory determinations; and (b) (c) information that must be provided by a service provider and the consequences of failing to provide that information; and (d) procedures for making regulatory determinations; and the content of regulatory determinations and decisions not to make regulatory (e) determinations; and (f) publication of regulatory determinations and decisions not to make regulatory determinations.
+2 Scheme pipeline elections, including-(a) the circumstances in which scheme pipeline elections may be made; and the content of scheme pipeline elections. (b) 3 The classification or reclassification of pipelines, including-(a) the content of applications for classification and reclassification of pipelines; and (b) procedures for dealing with applications for classification and reclassification of pipelines; and (c) procedures for making classification decisions and reclassification decisions; and the content of classification decisions, reclassification decisions and decisions not (d) to make a reclassification decision; and publication of classification decisions, reclassification decisions and decisions not (e) to make a reclassification decision.
+Access arrangements 4 The submission to the AER, by service providers, of access arrangements or revisions to applicable access arrangements for approval by the AER, including requiring service providers tosubmit access arrangements for pipeline services provided by means of scheme (a) pipelines; and submit more than 1 access arrangement; and (b) (c) to consolidate access arrangements.
+5 The content of access arrangements and applicable access arrangements, includinga description of pipeline services provided or that may be provided by means of (a) scheme pipelines, including reference services; and (b) the content of expansion and extension requirements; and the content of queuing requirements; and (c)

-Access arrangements

-4 The submission to the AER, by service providers, of access arrangements or revisions to applicable access arrangements for approval by the AER, including requiring service providers to-

-- (a) submit access arrangements for pipeline services provided by means of scheme pipelines; and - (b) submit more than 1 access arrangement; and - (c) to consolidate access arrangements. - 5 The content of access arrangements and applicable access arrangements, including- - (a) a description of pipeline services provided or that may be provided by means of scheme pipelines, including reference services; and - (b) the content of expansion and extension requirements; and - (c) the content of queuing requirements; and - (d) review submission dates, expiry dates and dates when revisions to access arrangements and applicable access arrangements are to take effect. - 6 Variations to applicable access arrangements. - 7 Information to accompany access arrangements submitted for approval, or proposals for revisions or variations to access arrangements, including information to enable a person to understand the background or basis or derivation of the access arrangement or proposal. - 8 The provision and publication of information referred to in item 7. - 9 Decisions of the AER that approve (with or without revisions or modifications) or do not approve access arrangements or proposals for revisions or variations to access arrangements. - 10 The making of access arrangements by the AER when it does not approve access arrangements. - 11 The contents of decisions of the AER that- - (a) approve or do not approve access arrangements or proposals for revisions or variations to access arrangements; and - (b) make access arrangements. - 12 The procedure for the approval or making by the AER of access arrangements, or approval by the AER of proposals for revisions or variations to applicable access arrangements, including the publication and giving of- - (a) access arrangements and proposals; and - (b) decisions of the AER; and

-- (c) applicable access arrangements; and - (d) drafts of decisions of access arrangements and proposals and decisions of the AER. - 13 Matters to be addressed by the AER in approving or not approving an access arrangement, or making an access arrangement, or approving or not approving revisions or variations to an applicable access arrangement.
+(d) review submission dates, expiry dates and dates when revisions to access arrangements and applicable access arrangements are to take effect.

+- Disclosure of confidential information held by AER-Division 1 Variations to applicable access arrangements.
+6 7 Information to accompany access arrangements submitted for approval, or proposals for revisions or variations to access arrangements, including information to enable a person to understand the background or basis or derivation of the access arrangement or proposal.
+8 The provision and publication of information referred to in item 7.
+9 Decisions of the AER that approve (with or without revisions or modifications) or do not approve access arrangements or proposals for revisions or variations to access arrangements.
+10 The making of access arrangements by the AER when it does not approve access arrangements.
+11 The contents of decisions of the AER thatapprove or do not approve access arrangements or proposals for revisions or (a) variations to access arrangements; and (b) make access arrangements. - 12 The procedure for the approval or making by the AER of access arrangements, or approval by the AER of proposals for revisions or variations to applicable access arrangements, including the publication and giving of- - (a) access arrangements and proposals; and - decisions of the AER; and (b) - (c) applicable access arrangements; and - (d) drafts of decisions of access arrangements and proposals and decisions of the AER. - 13 Matters to be addressed by the AER in approving or not approving an access arrangement, or making an access arrangement, or approving or not approving revisions or variations to an applicable access arrangement.